Explicit Semiclassical Resonances from Many Delta Functions: Proof of Theorem : motivating the Newton polygon

 Lastly, we note that $\nu = \beta_j+\beta_k$ and $\lambda = 2(x_k-x_j)$ over $1\leq j < k \leq N$, with $(0,0)$ for the 1 term, is indeed our particular Newton polygon in Definition \ref{defn our polygon}.
 Hence, under the conditions of Lemma \ref{lemma asymptotic}, we have $\gamma \in \Gamma$. \end{proof}

 We have now connected resonances of logarithmic form to slopes of the Newton polygon, but the discussion above says more about the structure in Lemma \ref{lemma asymptotic}.
-We return to it during the proof of Theorem \ref{thm existence} with the following link.
+We return to it during the proof of Theorem \ref{thm existence} with the following link, which is our most significant use of Assumption \ref{assumption}.